pwiktorowicz/pwiktorowicz/README.md

 - 🌱 I’m currently learning new skils.
 - 💞️ I’m looking to collaborate on take over the world.
 - 📫 How to reach me?
 Try.
-- 😄 Pronouns: I'm mentally stable.
+- 😄 Pronouns: No, thank you.
 - ⚡ Fun fact: The plastic dinosaurs are made from real dinosaurs.

 <!---